tcpalmer/tcpalmer.github.io/docs/NINA/Assistant/design/planning_engine.md

 - Otherwise, there are two or more targets available so a decision has to be made on whether to continue with the current target or switch to another.
 A set of rules will be applied that determine an overall score for each potential target.
 Sample rules:

     - Project Priority: score based on low/normal/high priority of the project
+    - Meridian window: assign a higher score to targets that would be taking exposures closer to the meridian sweet spot.
+Would need to compute a metric based on the target time span overlap with changing distance from the meridian (integrate).
-    - Time Limit: assign a higher score to targets that are setting 'soon' or 'near' the western meridian window limit.
+    - Time Limit: assign a higher score to targets that are setting 'soon'.
 This helps to avoid missing opportunities to image a target before it sets for the year.
     - Season Limit: assign a higher score to targets that have shorter remaining imaging seasons.
     - Meridian Flip: assign a lower score to targets that will require an immediate MF.
 Related: if a target is east of the meridian but 'close' (check NINA profile MF settings), don't switch to it until it's well past the meridian.
     - Percent Complete: assign a higher score to targets that are closer to 100% complete to wrap them up.